U-Najeeb/Dictionary/README.md

 ## Dependencies

-- The application relies on the [Dictionary API](https://api.dictionaryapi.dev/api/v2/entries/en/) for word definitions and phonetics.
+- The application relies on the [Dictionary API]https://dictionaryapi.dev/for word definitions and phonetics.

 ## File Structure